Connecting Projects to the Grid 2024 | 13 June 2024 - Addleshaw Goddard, London

 Speakers:

 Dr Rob Bloom.
 Manager - Energy Transition.
-Carbon Trust.
+The Carbon Trust.

 Chair’s closing remarks